Phonons in stringlet-land and the boson peak: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Jack Douglas for many useful conversations on the topic and collaboration on related topics.
 We would like to thank Jie Zhang, Alessio Zaccone and Massimo Pica Ciamarra for many discussions about the boson peak.
+We thank Lijin Wang for useful comments.
+We thank Jia-Lin Wu for useful comments and suggestion on this manuscript and for future research.
 We acknowledge the support of the Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01).
 MB acknowledges the sponsorship from the Yangyang Development Fund.